arbs09/arbs09.dev/content/posts/pihole-install-dietpi/index.md

 - a Raspberry Pi 4 (or 3 or 5, but in this tutorials i will be using the RPI 4) set up with dietpi

-## Getting you Pi setup with on dietpi
+## Getting you Pi setup with pihole on dietpi

 After installing dietpi you ssh into your pi.
 First run